Sohaibmeo/ai-agent/README.md

 - Schema-enforced plan generation
 - Vision-based macro estimation
 - A modern, serverless architecture (Next.js + NestJS + Vercel + Neon)

+The new Vite + React client now includes a billing/payment experience (`frontend/src/pages/PaymentPage.tsx`) with credit bundles, plan tiers, and a CTA that always redirects to `/current-plan`.

 The result: AI-generated plans that are consistent, correct, and actually usable in real life.